alvivar/teleboxel/README.md

 # Teleboxel

-_Aims to be_ A Boxel server in Rust (Tokio) to create Minecraft-like multiplayer games.
+_Aims to be_ a Boxel server in Rust (Tokio) to create Minecraft-like multiplayer games.

 Work in progress!